crocmons/AIOD-rest-api/docs/developer/schema/objects.md

 Let's start by creating a model in `src/database/model`.
 Let's call our example model Example.
 Create a separate directory with a new python file:
 `src/database/model/example/example.py`.
-In it we start with a `ExampleBase`, in which we put the fields that are not dependant on a separate table:
+In it we start with a `ExampleBase`, in which we put the fields that are not dependent on a separate table:

 ```python